 Construction on the Tasman Drive Pocket Track was completed in August 2014.
 The Northern Light Rail Express (Mountain View Double Track) construction was completed in December 2015.
 The study conducted as part of the Southern Light Rail Express project did not result in a capital construction project; the Southern Light Rail Express project has been closed.
 Final design for the North First Street Improvement and First/Tasman Modification was completed in June 2019.
-Improvements will be funded by the City of San Jose under a transit project.
+Improvements along this corridor are pending additional discussion and concurrence with City of San Jose.
 The SR 85 Transit Guideway Study is complete.
 The SR 85 Policy Advisory Board (PAB) endorsed a transit lane project on SR 85 that would be eligible for use by public transit and private shuttles.
 Project under the 2000 Measure A program was closed after VTA Board of Director approval of recommendation and further studies will continue under a transit project.